How to Build a Delightful Experience for Your Customers

 It’s not enough to have groundbreaking technology; you need to marry it with brand and product experience to make a real impact.
 Tim believes that achieving this balance is what ultimately separates game-changing products from those that fall short.
 As he puts it, “You need to win hearts and minds.”

-Win Customers With a Holistic Brand Experience
+Win Customers Over with a Holistic Brand

 A brand’s purpose is to build an emotional connection with customers.
 Tim’s experience at Fitbit only serves to illustrate this important lesson—the company perfected the device’s user experience, which ended up driving word-of-mouth marketing and helped them build a loyal community.